 3. Prepare The Foundation Wall

 Next, we drill a small hole in your foundation wall for the steel anchor rod that will extend from the wall to each earth anchor.
 We drive the anchor rod through the soil until it can be attached to its earth anchor.

 One way our wall anchor system is superior to other methods is that the hole created in the foundation wall is very small – just 1″ in diameter.
 Other methods may require a large hole or section of concrete block to be removed during installation.

 Once the earth anchor has been attached to the anchor rod, a steel wall plate will be mounted to the anchor rod on the inside of the foundation.
 Once this step of the installation has been completed for each earth anchor, the inward movement of your foundation walls will have been permanently halted.
 These wall anchors can now be tightened to continue to straighten and support the foundation wall.

 At this point, your foundation repair experts will attempt to straighten the foundation walls back to their original position.
 Wall anchors will be tightened and adjusted accordingly and will provide long-term support for the walls.

 Once the wall is straightened, the excavation is filled using the soil removed in Step 1.

-At Baker's Waterproofing, we take pride in providing a clean, warrantied solution for homeowners in need of foundation wall repair.
-To help you decide if we're the contractors for you, we offer free written basement wall repair quotes for property owners throughout our PA, WV & OH service area.
+At Baker’s Waterproofing, we take pride in providing a clean, warrantied solution for homeowners in need of foundation wall repair.
+To help you decide if we’re the contractors for you, we offer free written basement wall repair quotes for property owners throughout our PA & WV service area.

-We serve the Washington, Bethel Park, Greensburg, area, as well as Mount Lebanon, Bethel Park, Beaver, Greensburg, Butler, Wheeling, Cranberry Township, and many outlying areas.
+We serve the Pittsburgh, Morgantown, Clarksburg, area, as well as Bethel Park, Beaver, Wheeling, Cranberry Township, Greensburg, Washington, Fairmont, and many outlying areas.
 To schedule an appointment, call or e-mail us today!